Sample Press Releases for Activism Campaigns

 Along the way Rob will also be hosting seven Stamp Stampede parties.
 The Stamp Stampede, a project of People Power Initiatives run by Ben Cohen of Ben and Jerry’s Ice Cream, has the ultimate goal of stopping corporations from buying out politicians.
 During these parties, participants will legally stamp messages on our nation’s currency to #getmoneyout of politics.
 As more and more stamped money spreads, so will the movement to amend to constitution.
 As with his past successful parties they will stamp 1,000 bills that will be seen by an estimated 875,000 Americans.

 Rob Greenfield is an adventurer who’s out to make the planet a happier and healthier place for all humans and animals.
 As the founder of The Greenfield Group, an environmentally active marketing company he uses business as a means to affect positive change in our natural environment.
 As the head adventurer at Greenfield Adventures he embarks on all sorts of positive impact and do good adventures that entertain, educate, inspire, and give back.
-In his most recent adventure, Off the Grid Across America, he cycled 4,700 miles across America on a bamboo bicycle inspiring millions of Americans to be happier and healthier, be conscious of their resource consumption, and to appreciate their fortunate lives.
+In his most recent adventure, Off the Grid Across the USA, he cycled 4,700 miles across the USA on a bamboo bicycle inspiring millions of Americans to be happier and healthier, be conscious of their resource consumption, and to appreciate their fortunate lives.
 Rob is also an ambassador for 1% for the Planet alongside fellow environmentalists such as musician Jack Johnson.

 1% for the Planet is a network of over 1,000 businesses that give 1% of their revenue to environmental non-profits.
 Members include Patagonia, Clif Bar, and New Belgium Brewery.